edublancas/song-lyrics/README.md

 ## Folder structure

 * `data/` - Data is dumped here, not included in the repository
+* `experiments/` - Notebooks/scripts that we used to explore the data
+* `lib/` - R utility functions used in the project
 * `process/` - Scripts for downloading and processing the data (Python 3)
-    - `process/pkg/` - Small Python package with utility functions
+    - `process/pkg/` - Python package with utility functions
-    - `process/download/` - Getting the raw data
     - `process/clean/` - Cleaning the raw data
     - `process/transform/` - Code for generating various song vector representations
     - `process/cluster/` - Clustering songs
-* `experiments/` - Notebooks/scripts that we used to explore the data
 * `viz/` - Visualizations (R)

 ## Data